cjw612/chengwang/README.md

 I am a fresh Master's graduate in Information Science from **Cornell University**.
 Previously, I received my Bachelor's degree in International Business from **National Taiwan University** with a minor degree in Sociology. \
 My experiences span **data analysis**, **management consulting**, **brand strategy**, and **academic research**, and I am interested in how to leverage data-driven insights in diverse contexts.

+Currently, I am a Data and AI consultant at arcbricks, Tokyo, aiming to harness the potential of Databricks and data to foster digital transformation.

 ## Education
 - **Master's in Information Science**, Cornell University, 2024 - 2025
 - **Bachelor's in International Business**, National Taiwan University, 2018 - 2023